What is the Meaning of Caveat

 Caveat is a request made to the court that no order in a suit or proceeding instituted or likely to be instituted before it may be passed without hearing the person filing the caveat.
 Caveat is not defined in the Civil Procedure Code, 1908.

-The person by whom such application has been made or expected to be made is called Caveatee.
+The person by whom such an application has been made or expected to be made is called caveatee.

-1. To safeguard the interest of the Caveator.
+I. To safeguard the interest of the caveator.

 Caveat is lodged in the form of a petition.

 Any person who claims a right to hearing on an application filed or expected to be filed is competent to lodge a caveat.